Trust your health care to those who teach it.

 Starting Right is an early intervention, parent-child class designed to serve children 18-36 months of age exhibiting delays in language and social skills.
 The program is designed to increase communication, social and school readiness skills.
 It also provides caregivers with techniques and strategies to use in the classroom and at home.

-The Academy is designed to provide a private school, kindergarten; option for students who require an individualized education program focusing on social-communication, behavioral self-regulation, and independent functioning.
-Housed at Nova Southeastern University’s Mailman Segal Center, known for its programs for young children with autism spectrum disorder, the Academy builds on the expertise developed over the past 25 years and expands that knowledge to children who are kindergarten-eligible (5-years-old by September 1).
+The Academy is designed to provide a private preschool option for students who require an individualized education program focusing on social-communication, behavioral self-regulation, and independent functioning.

 The educational philosophy of the Academy is based on the recognition that each student is unique in ability, talent, and learning style.
 The program supports the qualities and capabilities of each child.
-Designed for children three years of age through kindergarten, a high-quality, instructional program is offered within a relationship-based environment.
+Designed for children three to five years of age, a high-quality, instructional program is offered within a relationship-based environment.
 Each child is provided with choices, challenges, and opportunities that nurture feelings of competence, promote cognitive growth, and enable each child to achieve his or her potential.

 For individuals who have disabilities that require accommodations, the NSU Office of Student Disability Services (OSDS) evaluates current psychoeducational evaluations and medical reports to determine what accommodations students are eligible to receive.
 In addition all NSU students have access to the Office of Academic Services’ tutoring services.
 Access Plus utilizes the services of the OSDS and provides a more comprehensive and higher level of programs and services for their students.